garrandall/popular-music-data/tracks/before-i-go-starship.md

 And if there's something I can say, to make you, make you see it half my way (Just tell me once), before I go, before I go

-Ooh tell me once before I go
+Ohtell me once before I go
 If there, if there's something I can say to you
 To make you see it half my way, tell me, tell me
 If there's something I can say, oh now baby, to make you turn around...